On polygon numbers of circle graphs and distance hereditary graphs: Upper bounds on the polygon number

 By Corollary \ref{kappa}, cobipartite circle graphs are permutation graphs and this, combined with the fact that permutation graphs are closed under complement, implies a result of \cite{Bou2} that any bipartite graph whose complement is a circle graph is itself a circle graph.
-Cobipartite circle graphs show that the bound of Corollary \ref{kappa} is tight, while permutation graphs demonstrate that $\kappa(G)$ can be arbitrarily larger than $\gp(G)$.
+Odd chordless cycles with five or more vertices show that the bounds of Corollaries \ref{kappa} and \ref{corollary:alpha} are tight, while permutation graphs demonstrate that $\kappa(G)$ and $\alpha(G) +1$ can be arbitrarily larger than $\gp(G)$.

-We now turn our attention to bounds on $\gp(G)$ in terms of $\alpha(G)$ and the number of vertices of $G$.
-First we introduce the concept of an independent set in series and a technical result (Theorem \ref{intermed}) that leads to the next two bounds.

-\begin{defn} A sequence $c_0,c_1, \ldots, c_{\ell-1}$ of $\ell \ge 1$ chords in a circle is an {\em $\ell$-independent set in series} if there is a point $x$ on the circle, such that, in a clockwise traversal of the circle starting at $x$ and ending before $x$ is encountered a second time, both endpoints of $c_i$ are encountered before both endpoints of $c_{i+1}$ for all $0 \le i < \ell-1$. \end{defn}

-A single chord is a 1-independent set in series and a pair of non-crossing chords forms a 2-independent set in series.
-Note that if a circle representation contains an $\ell$-independent set in series, then it contains an $\ell$-independent set in series composed entirely of peripheral chords.
-Since, in a polygon representation, each peripheral chord must have a corner in its empty arc, we have the following.